 Throughout time, activists have undertaken many different modes and methods to portray powerful messages and oppose specific groups of people and organizations.
 In the era of digital mania, it is no wonder that activism has flowed into the online arena, forming the likes of what is now known as hacktivism.

-While “activism” refers to the promotion of specific social or political perspectives and “hacking” is the process whereby one breaks into a computer system, the term “hacktivism” refers to the hacking into of computer systems for politically or socially motivated reasons.
+While “activism” refers to the promotion of specific social or political perspectives and “hacking” is the process whereby one breaks into a computer system, the term “hacktivism” refers to the hacking into computer systems for politically or socially motivated reasons.

 hacktivism